jywang77/my-med-manager/README.md

 # To do

-- If user is logged in, do not allow them to visit home page and create account page
+- If user is logged in, do not allow them to visit home page and create account page (low priority)
 - Finish calendar